 As settlers created a small, sturdy Terrier that suited their needs, and as breed type developed, so did a standard for the breed.
 A breed standard is the descriptive words used to guide breeders in maintaining type, temperament, and function.
-They wanted:

 - A spirited, courageous worker, but also a good companion;